enoch26/Gorkha/README.md

 - `mchi.R`: Plots the normalised channel steepness index (ksn) and channel profile analysis.
 - `pred_zm.R`: Plots the posterior susceptibility map zoom-out.
 - `coefvar.R`: Plots the coefficient of variation for the intensity and covariate effect maps.

+---
+## Citation

+For attribution, please cite this work as: Suen, M. H., Naylor, M., Mudd, S., & Lindgren, F. (2025).
+Influence of river incision on landslides triggered in Nepal by the Gorkha earthquake: Results from a pixel-based susceptibility model using inlabru. arXiv preprint arXiv:2507.08742.

+@article{suen2025influence,
+  title={Influence of river incision on landslides triggered in Nepal by the Gorkha earthquake: Results from a pixel-based susceptibility model using inlabru}, author={Suen, Man Ho and Naylor, Mark and Mudd, Simon and Lindgren, Finn}, journal={arXiv preprint arXiv:2507.08742}, year={2025}
+}